arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 ##### Usability Testing

-The project team was small and under a tight timeline, so early usability testing was conducted with internal experts.
+Early usability testing was conducted with internal experts.
 The WPF framework allowed us to make changes almost immediately when issues were identified.

-As we entered beta we tested the more stable designs with end-users, eventually arriving at the final design (colored context panels not shown).
+As we neared beta we tested the more stable designs with end-users, eventually arriving at the final design (colored context panels not shown).
 For this design every test case performed better than the previous release in terms of task time; overall satisfaction and system usability scores were also higher.

 ![Design Variations]({{ site.url }}img/post-cfd-ribbon-tabs-rtm.png)
 {: .post-fullwidth-image}